This barn looks like a pretty nice place - can I really come and stay?

 Hmm - exceptions, eh? ...
 I knew it was too good to be true!

 Well, it's like this.
-There aren't any fences or enclosures around the barn or house so if you like escaping this really isn't the right place for you; and there are always chickens, sheep and other livestock nearby so if you're a chaser it's honestly not a good idea either.
+There aren't any fences or enclosures around the barn so if you like escaping this really isn't the right place for you; and there are always chickens, sheep and other livestock nearby so if you're a chaser it's honestly not a good idea either.
 We prefer you to be over a year old though if you're younger and crate trained that's fine.
 And this almost certainly won't apply but if you live in France and are listed as Class 1 or 2 then I'm sorry but we can't accept you (nothing personal).

 FOR THE HUMANS: